 YUP… life off the grid just got interesting to say the least!

-We’ll cover the road building, materials, construction and cost in a later post.
+We’ll cover the road building, materials, construction and cost in an upcoming post to stay tuned.

-If you found this post informative please do us a solid and share it with your social medial 🙂
+If you found this post informative please do us a solid and share.

 We’d LOVE to hear your comments about the progress we’ve made and of course share your stories, tips and tricks with all our fellow off grid readers.